 2. Identify Website Functions

-Another way to address how to choose a WordPress theme is to determine your site’s main function.
+Another way to address how to choose a WordPress theme is to determine your site’s primary function.

 If it’s to sell products, take a look at WooCommerce.
 This WordPress plugin creates a whole new ecosystem within WordPress that focuses on e-commerce.
-We strongly suggest using WooCommerce themes with this plugin rather than WordPress themes, because they will work seamlessly with WooCommerce’s own widgets and extensions.
+We strongly suggest using WooCommerce themes with this plugin rather than WordPress themes, because they will work seamlessly with WooCommerce’s widgets and extensions.
 Extensions serve the same purpose as plugins but are developed specifically to work with WooCommerce.
 Oh, and if you’re interested, here is an article about other essential e-commerce plugins.

 If you’re selling services, you can certainly use WooCommerce, but there are WordPress themes that support e-commerce functions as well.
 Go back to the WordPress.org theme directory and click on the e-commerce listing under “subject.”
 You’ll be presented with themes that largely support selling services rather than an array of products and include useful plugins and widgets.

 Many WordPress themes provide tools to customize standard widgets like headers, footers, sidebars, tags, and menus.
 Others let you modify formats for column settings, comments, and contact forms.